AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

     bash ~/Downloads/Miniconda3-latest-<platform>-x86_64.sh -b -p /loc/pyg2script
     source /loc/pyg2script/bin/activate
-    conda install numpy scipy matplotlib pillow h5py hdf5 svn
+    conda install numpy scipy matplotlib pillow h5py hdf5

 Some discussion on these commands follows:

 * the 1st command (bash) assumes that the appropriate version of Miniconda has been downloaded from https://docs.conda.io/en/latest/miniconda.html and ``/loc/pyg2script`` is where I have selected for python to be installed.
 You might want to use something like ``~/pyg2script``.
 * the 2nd command (source) is needed to access Python with miniconda.
 * the 3rd command (conda) installs all possible packages that might be used by scripting, but matplotlib, pillow, and hdf5 are not commonly needed and could be omitted.
-The svn package is not needed (for example on Linux) where this has been installed in another way.

-Once svn and Python has been installed and is in the path, use these commands to install GSAS-II:
+Once Python has been installed and is in the path, use these commands to install GSAS-II:

 .. code-block::  bash

-    svn co https://subversion.xray.aps.anl.gov/pyGSAS/trunk /loc/GSASII
+    git clone https://github.com/AdvancedPhotonSource/GSAS-II.git /loc/GSAS-II
-    python /loc/GSASII/GSASIIscriptable.py
+    python /loc/GSAS-II/GSASII/GSASIIscriptable.py

 Notes on these commands:

-* the 1st command (svn) is used to download the GSAS-II software. ``/loc/GSASII`` is the location where I decided to install the software.
+* the 1st command (git) is used to download the GSAS-II software. ``/loc/GSASII`` is the location where I decided to install the software.
 You can select something different.
 * the 2nd command (python) is used to invoke GSAS-II scriptable for the first time, which is needed to load the binary files from the server.